ProVia Hub

 EventAgent

-Founder-led event operations SaaS with real backend, workflow, and system-of-record depth.
+Founder-led event operations SaaS with implemented backend, workflow, and system-of-record foundations.

-It demonstrates active engineering ownership across product decisions, backend logic, and delivery discipline inside a live founder-led build.
+It demonstrates active engineering ownership across product decisions, backend logic, data modeling, and deployment infrastructure inside a founder-led product codebase.

 Separate product we built